tmt-icd/TEST-Model-Files/README.md

 # TEST-Model-Files

-Dummy test subsystem ICD model files
+This repository is for testing.
+The contents are based on a test version of the TCS model files (TCS has been replaced with TEST).